Guides4 April 2026

 How to Calculate AI Automation ROI

 Calculating AI ROI isn't complicated, but most businesses get it wrong by focusing on the wrong numbers.
+Before diving into spreadsheets, consider starting with AI Strategy to identify your highest-ROI automation opportunities.
 The formula is simple:

 ROI = (Annual Benefits - Annual Costs) ÷ Annual Costs × 100